Rehan Zafar

 Rehan Zafar is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life

 He was born on 13 March 1973 in Karachi.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-104 KARACHI-XVI in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-104 KARACHI-XVI in the 2013 Pakistani general election.